Work and cancer information for people affected by cancer

 This section discusses how cancer and cancer treatments may affect your ability to work.

 Being diagnosed with cancer can be one of the most difficult situations that anyone has to face.
 It can cause great fear and worry, and can affect every aspect of your life, including your ability to work.

-Benefits rates apply from April 2011-April 2012.
+Benefit rates apply from April 2013–April 2014.